Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Conclusions

 \section{Conclusions}

-While impressive results have been gained, state-of-the-art image restoration networks are usually trained with self-degenerated images through very restricted degradations.
-Such limitation may hinder restoration networks from being applied to some real-world applications, and there is as of yet no general solution for this.
-We propose DL-Net in this paper, towards generalizing existing networks to succeed over a spectrum of degradations with their training objective and architectures are retained.
-The pivotal of our method is to assist a subnet $h$ designed for disentangling the effects of possible degradations and minimizing $\mathcal L_{lik}$.
-Experimental results on image inpainting, interpolation and SISR verify the effectiveness of our method.
-Future works shall include explorations on more degradation types.
+While impressive results have been gained, state-of-the-art image restoration networks were usually trained with self-degenerated images obtained in a very restricted degradation setting, often also in a particular level.
+Such limitation should hinder restoration networks from being applied to some real-world applications, and there is as of yet no general solution to address the limitation.
+We have proposed DL-Net in this paper, towards generalizing existing networks to succeed over a spectrum of degradation levels with their training objective and core architectures reused.
+The pivotal of our method is to assist a subnet $h$ for disentangling the effects of possible degradations and for minimizing $\mathcal L$.
+Experimental results on image inpainting, image interpolation, and SISR have verified the effectiveness of our method.
+Future work shall include explorations on more degradation types.